 In a way, we’re all startups again thanks to the pandemic.
-By which I mean, we’re all looking for ways to run as lean as possible.
-Businesses with huge fixed costs (like rent or overhead) or with only one sales channel (ie. in-store) have hurt pretty badly.
-We’ll talk about ways to diversify sales in another article, but for now we’ll share three ways you can stay lean and mean through COVID-19.
+We’re all looking for ways to run as lean as possible.
+Businesses with significant fixed costs (such as rent or overhead) or with only one sales channel (i.e., in-store) have felt the strain.
+We’ll talk about ways to diversify sales in another article, but for now we’ll share three cost reduction strategies for staying lean and mean through COVID-19.

 Working from home used to be a perk that employers had to provide to attract talent.
 Now it’s a critical way to reduce fixed overhead.